Looking at Colleges Side by Side

 5. Give Yourself a Reality Check: Visit Your Colleges IF YOU CAN

 A college may look good on paper, but seem wrong once you visit.
 Or a "maybe" college feels perfect when you step on campus.
-For example, someone who thinks school spirit is unimportant might love the student camaraderie once he experiences it firsthand.
+For example, someone who thinks school spirit is unimportant might love the student camaraderie once they experience it firsthand.
 Visiting colleges helps you understand college qualities at a "gut" level.